-The invention of this ingenious tool for copying and resizing images dates to at least the 1600's.
+The invention of the Pantograph, an ingenious tool for copying and resizing images dates to at least the 1600's.

 While seeming primitive it has peculiar advantages over modern digital imaging for resizing, as we